 Create Power BI visuals using R

-Power BI Desktop does not include, deploy or install the R engine.
+By default, Power BI Desktop doesn't include, deploy, or install the R engine.
 To run R scripts in Power BI Desktop, you must separately install R on your local computer.
 You can download and install R for free from many locations, including the Revolution Open download page, and the CRAN Repository.
 The current release of R scripting in Power BI Desktop supports Unicode characters as well as spaces (empty characters) in the installation path.

 Create R visuals in Power BI Desktop

-Select the R Visual icon in the Visualization pane, as shown in the following image, to add an R visual.
+Select the R Visual icon in the Visualization pane to add an R visual.

-When you add an R visual to a report, Power BI Desktop does the following:
+When you add an R visual to a report, Power BI Desktop makes the following changes:

 The default aggregation type for R visuals is do not summarize.

-In the example shown in the following image, three fields were selected: hp, gear, and drat.
-As a result of those selections, the R script editor generated the following binding code:
+In the example shown in the following image, three fields are selected: hp, gear, and drat.
+As a result of those selections, the R script editor generates binding code, which is summarized as follows:

-- That dataframe is comprised of the different fields selected by the user
+- Create a dataframe called dataset, which is comprised of the different fields selected by the user.

-In certain cases you may not want automatic grouping to occur, or you may want all rows to appear, including duplicates.
-In that case you can add an index field to your dataset which causes all rows to be considered unique, and prevents grouping.
+In certain cases, you may not want automatic grouping to occur, or you may want all rows to appear, including duplicates.
+In that case, add an index field to your dataset, which causes all rows to be considered unique and prevents grouping.

-The generated dataframe is called dataset, and selected columns can be accessed by their respective names.
-For example, the gear field can be accessed by writing dataset$gear in your R script.
+The generated dataframe is named dataset, and you access selected columns by their respective names.
+For example, access the gear field by adding dataset$gear to your R script.
 For fields with spaces or special characters, use single quotes.

-With the dataframe automatically generated by the fields you selected, you’re ready to write R script that results in plotting to the R default device.
-When the script is complete, select Run from the R script editor title bar (Run is on the right side of the title bar).
+With the dataframe automatically generated by the fields you selected, you’re ready to write an R script, which Power BI Desktop plots to the R default device.
+After you've completed the script, select Run script on the right side of the R script editor title bar.

-When Run is selected, Power BI Desktop identifies the plot and present it on the canvas.
-Since the process is executed on your local R installation, make sure required packages are installed.
+When you select Run script, Power BI Desktop identifies the plot and presents it on the canvas.
+Because the process is executed on your local R installation, make sure the required R packages are installed.

 Power BI Desktop replots the visual when any of the following events occur:

-- Run is selected from the R script editor title bar
+You select Run script from the R script editor title bar.

-The following image shows an example of the correlation plot code, and plots the correlations between attributes of different types of cars.
+The following image shows an example of the correlation plot code, which plots the correlations between attributes of different types of cars.

-To get a larger view of the visualizations, you can minimize the R script editor.
-And of course, like other visuals in Power BI Desktop, you can cross filter the correlation plot by selecting only sport cars in the donut visual (the round visual on the right, in the above example image).
+To get a larger view of the visualizations, minimize the R script editor.
+Like other visuals in Power BI Desktop, you can cross filter the correlation plot by selecting a specific section (such as sports cars) in the donut-shaped visual (the round visual on the right).

 corrplot(M, method = "color", tl.cex=0.6, tl.srt = 45, tl.col = "black")